mlflow/mlflow/docs/source/tutorial-tracking.rst

 .. image:: _static/images/ui-tutorial/tracking-ui.png
    :width: 100%

 Down the left-hand side of the browser, the UI lists the **Experiments** that are being tracked (1).
 Individual **Runs** are shown in the main body of the page (2).
-The search box allows you to rapidly filter the displayed runs (3) (search capabilities are discussed later).
+The search box allows you to rapidly filter the displayed runs (3).
 You can switch between a **Table view** and a **Chart view** summary of runs (4).
 The **Models** tab displays the registered models that are tracked (5).

 The **Chart view** allows you to compare runs with visualizations of parameters used and metrics generated.
 The **Parallel Coordinates** chart is particularly useful for insight into the results of varying parameters.
 You may set the parameters and metrics visualized by selecting the vertical ellipsis and choosing the desired values from the drop-down menus.

-For instance, in the following image, the final column shows the validation set root mean square error, while the left-hand columns show the learning rate and momentum used in the 14 runs.
-As you can see from the redder lines in the graph, when the learning rate is 0, the error is almost 0.9, and high ``momentum`` arguments lead to similar poor results.
-When the ``momentum`` is set to lower values, the model does a better job.
+For instance, in the following image, the final column shows the root mean square error of the validation set, while the left-hand columns show the learning rate and momentum used in the 14 runs.
+As you can see from the redder lines in the graph, when the learning rate is 0 (and therefore the model does not improve over its random initialization), the error is almost 0.9.
+With non-zero learning rates (``lr``), high ``momentum`` arguments lead to similar poor results.
+When the ``momentum`` is set to lower values, the results are better.

 .. image:: _static/images/ui-tutorial/parallel-coordinates.png
    :width: 100%